What is Academic Warning?

-If you are a returning student that hasn’t been enrolled for 3 or more years at CFCC, you have the option to receive Academic Forgiveness.
-This is designed to give students a fresh start at school by calculating your Cumulative GPA.
+If you are a returning student that hasn’t been enrolled for 1 or more years at CFCC, you have the option to receive Academic Forgiveness.
+This is designed to give students a fresh start at school by re-calculating their cumulative GPA.
 The grades that will be disregarded from your GPA are “F,” “XF,” “WF,” and “NC.”
-These grades will remain on your transcript but will be marked as forgiven.
-To be eligible for Academic Forgiveness, you must register and successfully complete the first semester of coursework at the 100 level or above with a GPA of 2.0.
+These grades will be marked as forgiven on your transcript.

 If Hurricane Florence prevented you from completing one or more courses in Fall 2018, you may be eligible for a tuition waiver.
 If you are eligible for this waiver, you can apply tuition paid for Fall 2018 courses, from which you withdrew, to offset the tuition for courses taken in Summer and Fall, 2019.
 You must be enrolled in Summer/Fall 2019 courses before applying.
 For more information, please email email@example.com